 - Interpretation – the unaccountable and unseen layers of values, wants, needs, bias, emotions, and agendas (to name a few) that your communication target has filtered your communicate through to draw their own interpretation of the information or data: Note: you have no control on how or what you communicate is interpreted as you intended; proceed with caution;

 - Conversation – the deeper dialogue to clarify responsibility; and

 - Decision – the shared commitment

 When you inquire you allow someone to answer a question.
 Answering a question, in a healthy environment, provides clarity to both the person who inquired and to the person who answers.

-If you inquire, or ask the question, framed around any of the above points, particularly 2 through 7, you give someone, who clearly does not know what they think they know, options to come out of the wilderness.
+If you inquire, or ask the question, framed around any of the above points, particularly points two through seven, you give someone, who clearly does not know what they think they know, options to come out of the wilderness.

 The greatest challenge, is the art of your question.